-- 6.2.5 HEIW must hold an AGM in public no later than 30 July of each year.
-At least 10 calendar days prior to the meeting a public notice of the intention to hold the meeting, the time and place of them meeting, and the agenda shall be displayed bilingually (in English and Welsh) on the SHA's website. - 6.2.6 The notice shall state:
+6.2.5 HEIW must hold an AGM in public no later than the 30 of July of each year [no later than 30 September for year 2022/2023].
+At least 10 calendar days prior to the meeting a public notice of the intention to hold the meeting, the time and place of the meeting, and the agenda shall be displayed bilingually (in English and Welsh) on the SHA's website.

+The notice shall state that:

-- Electronic and paper copies of the Annual Report and Accounts of the SHA are available, on request, prior to the meeting; and - State how copies can be obtained, in what language and in what format, e.g. Braille, large print, easy read etc. - 6.2.7 The AGM must include presentation of the Annual Report and audited accounts, together with (where applicable), an audited abridged version of the annual accounts and, if applicable funds held on trust accounts, and may also include presentation of other reports of interest to citizens and others, - 6.2.8 A record of the meeting shall be submitted to the next ordinary meeting of the Board for agreement.
+- Electronic or paper copies of the Annual Report and Accounts of the SHA are available, on request, prior to the meeting; and - State how copies can be obtained, in what language and in what format, e.g. as Braille, large print, easy read etc. - 6.2.6 The AGM must include presentation of the Annual Report and audited accounts, together with (where applicable), an audited abridged version of the annual accounts and, if applicable funds held on trust accounts, and may also include presentation of other reports of interest to citizens and others. - 6.2.7 A record of the meeting shall be submitted to the next ordinary meeting of the Board for agreement.